svermeulen/text-to-colorscheme/README.md

 Note that once you are satisfied with the changes, you will want to save your theme using the `:T2CSave` command.

 One limitation of the above is that the brightness and saturation will be changed uniformly across the entire palette, and you may want to modify these values on a per-color basis.
 The easiest way to do this is to change the `save_as_hsv` setting to `true`, then run `:T2CSave`, save to your `init.lua`, and directly modify the saturation/brightness on a per-color basis there.
+Note that when using `save_as_hsv` you need to add to the `hsv_palettes` setting instead of `hex_palettes`.

 ## Advanced Configuration